Clueless-Community/clueless-official-website/CONTRIBUTING.md

 So, first of all you need to do is clone the [Clueless-Community/clueless-official-website](https://github.com/Clueless-Community/clueless-official-website) GitHub repository or you can also download the files.

-If you don't know how to clone or where to download the code the watch this video.
+If you don't know how to clone or where to download the code, then watch this video.

 [How to Clone a GitHub Repo](https://www.youtube.com/watch?v=CKcqniGu3tA) [Blog on the same topic, official GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)